kalebabebe/olxcleaner/README.md

 * `edx-cleaner` constructs an error report, course tree and course statistics
 * `edx-reporter` constructs a LaTeX file representation of the course structure
+* `pretty-edx-cleaner` provides an improved, color-coded output format for validation results

 Copyright (C) 2018-2019 Jolyon Bloomfield